drajer-health/eCRNow/README.md

 You can verify that the eICR is produced by checking the eICR table in the database.

 **Note:** For testing purposes, we are allowing the same patient and encounter to be used multiple times to help debug, similarly the timing schedules are shortened to about 10 seconds, and the trigger code matching logic will allow the next step (Creating an eICR for testing purposes) to execute even if the test data does not match the value sets.

+# 4. Production Deployment Considerations:
+Organizations implementing in production settings should consider the following:
+1. Properly securing the app user interface if it is used within the enterprise and protecting access.
+2. Implement organization policies around database settings (ports), schemas, encryption.
+3. Implement other security best practices.